 • Combined all-chapters PDF: all 10 chapter notebooks back to back as a single file, useful for printing the full revision booklet.

-• Black-and-white print friendly: the ballpoint-blue ink and pencil shading both print cleanly in greyscale.
+• Black-and-white print friendly: the blue ink and pencil shading both print cleanly in greyscale.

-• Searchable PDF text layer: despite the handwritten look, every chapter PDF carries a hidden text layer so the find function works for searching specific journal-entry terms.
+• Searchable PDF text layer: even though they are handwritten, every chapter PDF carries a hidden text layer so the find function works for searching specific journal-entry terms.

 How the Class 12 Accountancy Handwritten Notes Pair with the Other Resources

-• Class 12 Accountancy Notes: the typeset concept revision; read this first when you encounter a new chapter, the handwritten notes are for revision passes 2 and 3.
+• Class 12 Accountancy Notes: the typeset concept revision.
+Read this first when you meet a new chapter.
+The handwritten notes are for revision passes 2 and 3.

-• Class 12 Accountancy NCERT Solutions: the back-exercise worked end to end; use the handwritten notes alongside while attempting the back-exercise for the second time.
+• Class 12 Accountancy NCERT Solutions: the back-exercise worked end to end.
+Use the handwritten notes alongside when you attempt the back-exercise a second time.

-• Class 12 Accountancy NCERT Book PDF: the original NCERT chapter, useful for cross-checking a specific Illustration or back-exercise question.
+• Class 12 Accountancy NCERT Book PDF: the original NCERT chapter.
+Use it to cross-check a specific Illustration or back-exercise question.

 How to Use the Handwritten Notes for Final-Week Revision